SystemsApproach/private5g/cloud.rst

    YANG might be an unnecessary implementation detail: we care about the API and not the models (although the API cares about resources).

+Resource Provisioning, Lifecycle Management, and Monitoring are essential ingredients for offering a managed cloud service, but they work largely under-the-covers.
+The visible aspect of the service is the programmatic interface it provides to users, giving them the ability to control and customized the underlying connectivity service.
+This API is implemented by the Runtime Control subsystem outlined in the previous section, but what we really care about is the interface itself.
+Using Aether as a concrete example, this section describes such an API.

+Like many cloud services, the API for 5G-as-a-Service is RESTful.
-This section sketches the data model for Aether's connectivity service as a way of illustrating the role Runtime Control plays.
-These models are specified in YANG, but since the Runtime Control API is generated from these specs, it is equally valid to think in terms of an API that supports REST's GET, POST, PATCH, DELETE operations on a set of objects (resources):
+This means it supports REST's GET, POST, PATCH, and DELETE operations on a set of resources (objects):

 * GET: Retrieve an object.
 * POST: Create an object.
 * PUT,  PATCH: Modify an existing object.
 * DELETE: Delete an object.

+Each object, in turn, is typically defined by a data model.
+In Aether this model is specified in YANG, but rather than dive into the particulars of YANG, this section describes the models informally by simply identifying and describing the relevant fields.

-Each object is an instance of one of the YANG-defined models, where every object contains an `id` field that is used to identify the object.
-These identifiers are unique to the model, but not necessarily across all models.
+Every object contains an `id` field that is used to uniquely identify the object.
 Some objects contain references to other objects.
 For example, many objects contain references to the `Enterprise` object, which allows them to be associated with a particular enterprise.
 That is, references are constructed using the `id` field of the referenced object.
-Note that one of the features of the mechanisms described in the previous section is that they flag attempts to create a reference to an object that does not exist and attempts to delete an object while there are open references to it from other objects as errors.

 In addition to the `id` field, several other fields are also common to all models.
 These include: